 Click on the Edit button in the domain options tab in the portal.
 Enter the domain that you want to change to live with and then click on the update button.

 Once the domain has been updated the new domain will show in the portal.
 Modify master domain will run a search and replace in the site's database which replaces any references from the temp domain to the live domain.
 But in order to go live from the portal, the DNS will need to have been updated before changing the domain and to make sure that a Lets Encrypt SSL cert gets enabled in the portal.
 Also, remember to resave your permalinks on the site from wp-admin.

 You can also contact support who will be able to help you run a search and replace it in the site's database in order to go live.
+The plugin or WP-CLI methods are useful if there are specific database table references that might need to be updated.
 If you have used WP-CLI before then you can proceed to step 5.

 - Log-in to wp-admin on your site and install the Better Search Replaceplugin to be able to run a search and replace it from the temp domain to the site's live domain.